Pour la version française, cliquez ICI

 + our story

-For its first 3 years Seymour Projects existed as a nomadic initiative supported by the pro-bono efforts of a dedicated group of individuals who kindly and tireless donated their time and talent to the daily operations, evolution and growth of this small underground project.
+For its first 3 years Seymour Projects, led by Melissa Unger, existed as a nomadic initiative supported by the pro-bono efforts of a dedicated group of individuals, who kindly and tireless donated their time and talent to the daily operations, evolution and growth of this small underground project.
 During this period, Seymour Projects communicated principally via a weekly online magazine and a series of ephemeral interactive ‘pop up’ events in Paris and New York.

 In 2014, Seymour Projects secured its official status as a non-profit Fonds de Dotation under French fiscal law and opened a base of operations located at 41 Boulevard de Magenta near the Canal St Martin in Paris.
 This location houses our offices and our SEYMOUR+ space.